landon-snodgrass/godot-game-template/docs/long_start_guide.md

 This guide is here to help you actually get your game running and use the template.
 The first part is just the bare minimum to get gameplay in the game and the second part is a list of suggestions to use the template to it's fullest.

+> **NOTE:** If the project won't run and you're getting errors, checkout the "Quick Start" portion of the [README](../README.md) to get the project setup first.

 ## Bare minimum
 Basically, you'll need to implement the `start_new_game()` function in the `stock_system_scenes/stock_main_menu.tscn` node.
 This could look something like
 this: